elemental/Elemental/doc/source/lapack-like/eigen_svd.rst

 Index-based subset computation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. cpp:function:: void SkewHermitianEig( UpperOrLower uplo, DistMatrix<double,MC,MR>& G, DistMatrix<double,VR,STAR>& wImag, int a, int b )
+.. cpp:function:: void SkewHermitianEig( UpperOrLower uplo, DistMatrix<double>& G, DistMatrix<double,VR,STAR>& wImag, int a, int b )

    Compute the eigenvalues of a double-precision real skew-symmetric distributed matrix `G` with indices in the range :math:`a,a+1,...,b`.

-.. cpp:function:: void SkewHermitianEig( UpperOrLower uplo, DistMatrix<Complex<double>,MC,MR>& G, DistMatrix<double,VR,STAR>& wImag, int a, int b )
+.. cpp:function:: void SkewHermitianEig( UpperOrLower uplo, DistMatrix<Complex<double> >& G, DistMatrix<double,VR,STAR>& wImag, int a, int b )

    Compute the eigenvalues of a double-precision complex skew-Hermitian distributed matrix `G` with indices in the range :math:`a,a+1,...,b`.

-.. cpp:function:: void SkewHermitianEig( UpperOrLower uplo, DistMatrix<double,MC,MR>& G, DistMatrix<double,VR,STAR>& wImag, DistMatrix<Complex<double>,MC,MR>& Z, int a, int b )
+.. cpp:function:: void SkewHermitianEig( UpperOrLower uplo, DistMatrix<double>& G, DistMatrix<double,VR,STAR>& wImag, DistMatrix<Complex<double> >& Z, int a, int b )

    Compute the eigenpairs of a double-precision real skew-symmetric distributed matrix `G` with indices in the range :math:`a,a+1,...,b`.

-.. cpp:function:: void SkewHermitianEig( UpperOrLower uplo, DistMatrix<Complex<double>,MC,MR>& G, DistMatrix<double,VR,STAR>& wImag, DistMatrix<Complex<double>,MC,MR>& Z )
+.. cpp:function:: void SkewHermitianEig( UpperOrLower uplo, DistMatrix<Complex<double> >& G, DistMatrix<double,VR,STAR>& wImag, DistMatrix<Complex<double> >& Z )

    Compute the eigenpairs of a double-precision complex skew-Hermitian distributed matrix `G` with indices in the range :math:`a,a+1,...,b`.